 Whatever your reasons, you have some negotiating power in these contracts.
 You often can haggle over payment terms, maintenance and option fees.
 This is a benefit if you know how to drive a bargain.
 But if negotiation isn’t a strength, you might want to consider another option.
 It’s very easy to get stuck in a contract on very bad terms.

 In the best cases, rent-to-own homes deliver a variety of benefits:

-- Rent (then own) where you want.
-It can be difficult to move to your dream location without having a lot of cash.
-Rent-to-own allows you establish a foothold in an area you want to live before you can afford to buy in with a mortgage.
+- Rent (then own) where you want: It can be difficult to move to your dream location without having a lot of cash.
+Rent-to-own allows you to establish a foothold in an area you want to live before you can afford to buy in with a mortgage.

-- Lock in a bargain price.
-In some cases, you can agree on a sale price before you sign the rent-to-own contact.
+- Lock in a bargain price: In some cases, you can agree on a sale price before you sign the rent-to-own contract.
 So if the home appreciates in value, you could be buying at a much lower price than other buyers in the same area.

 Rent-to-Own Homes: The Cons

 While rent-to-own has many potential upsides, they’re evened out by some considerable risks or possible complications: